Maria Galitzine: Biography

-Princess Maria was born on 11 May 1988 in Luxembourg City, Luxembourg as the fourth of six children of Prince Peter Galitzine and Archduchess Maria Anna of Austria.
+Galitzine was born on 11 May 1988 in Luxembourg City, Luxembourg as the fourth of six children of Prince Peter Galitzine and Archduchess Maria Anna of Austria.
 She was a member of the House of Golitsyn, a Russian noble family with Lithuanian ancestry.
 Her mother, the daughter of Archduke Rudolf of Austria and Countess Xenia Czernichev-Besobrasov, is a member of the House of Habsburg-Lorraine.
-Princess Maria was a great-granddaughter of Charles I and Zita of Bourbon-Parma, the last Emperor and Empress of Austria.
+Galitzine was a great-granddaughter of Charles I and Zita of Bourbon-Parma, the last Emperor and Empress of Austria.
 She was also a descendant of King George II via his daughter Anne, Princess Royal.
 She was a younger sister of Princess Tatiana Galitzine.

 In 1993, she moved to Russia with her parents and attended the German School of Moscow.
 She attended the College of Art & Design in Brussels before moving to Chicago to work as an interior designer.
 She later moved to Houston.

 She married Rishi Roop Singh, a Houston-based chef of Indian descent, in a Russian Orthodox ceremony on 10 February 2017.
-They had one son, Maxim Vir Singh.
+They had one son.

 She died on 4 May 2020 from a cardiac aneurysm.
 She is buried in the Eastern Orthodox section of Forest Park Westheimer Cemetery in Houston.